 If after speaking with your payroll department you determine that your pay is correct you should talk with your boss to find out why your pay was cut.
 Remind them that it is illegal to lower your pay without some form of notification.
 If speaking to your boss doesn’t help, the next best step would be to go to your HR department to see if they can assist..
 If after talking to HR and exploring all of your other options with no agreeable outcome, then it is time to call your State Department of Labor.

 The materials available at this web site are for informational purposes only and not for the purpose of providing legal advice.
-You should contact your attorney to obtain advice concerning any particular issue or problem.
+You should contact your employment lawyer to obtain advice concerning the legality of any particular issue or problem.
 Use of and access to this website or any of the e-mail links contained within the site does not create an attorney-client relationship between us and the user or browser.